chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

 ``elasticsearch['max_map_count']``
    The maximum number of memory map areas the Elasticsearch process may have.
 The default value is ``262144``.
 Setting this to a lower value may cause Elasticsearch to fail with out-of-memory errors.

-``elasticsearch['config']['bootstrap']['mlockall']``
+``elasticsearch['config']['bootstrap']['memory_lock']``
    When set to ``true``, locks the memory allocated by Elasticsearch so that it may not be swapped to disk by the OS.
 Enabling this will cause Elasticsearch to fail on start if there is not enough memory available for the configured heap size.
 On systems where swap is disabled, this setting has no effect.
 Default value: ``false``.
+This flag was named ``elasticsearch['config']['bootstrap']['mlockall']`` in Chef Automate 1.5.x and below.

 ``elasticsearch['config']['indices']['breaker']['fielddata']['limit']``
    The maximum amount of heap memory that may be consumed by fielddata.
 Any query that would result in this limit being exceeded will be aborted.
 Default value: ``'60%'``.